replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 to make sure it is opened.

 Add the following to the file.
-As noted above, there's a lot of templating to make sure nanming, labels, and annotations are consistent.
+As noted above, there's a lot of templating to make sure naming, labels, and annotations are consistent.
 If you look beyond that, we're really just creating a secret that will have for some string data at the key `preflight.yaml`.
 Also note the label `troubleshoot.sh/kind: preflight` which